knewplay/book-programming-essential/toolset/tools.md

 The working directory helps maintain organization and streamline file management.
 It ensures that related files and resources are easily accessible and allows for the execution of commands or programs without explicitly specifying the full file path.
 By understanding and utilizing the concept of the working directory, users can navigate through the file system more efficiently and perform file operations with greater ease.

+talk about pwd, cd, ls other

 ## File manipulation

+talk about creating a file, creating a folder, delete a file or folder, copy a file, move a file, rename a file

 ## Text editing

+display contents of a file (cat), add text to a file,

 ## I/O redirection
 - mention pipe (O > I) I/O redirection